vapoursynth/vapoursynth/doc/functions/lut.rst

 Lut
 =======

-.. function:: Lut(clip clip, int[] planes[, int[] lut, func function])
+.. function:: Lut(clip clip[, int[] planes, int[] lut, func function])
    :module: std

    Applies a lut to the given clip.
 The lut can be specified as either an array of 2^bits_per_sample value or given as a *function* having an argument named *x* to be evaluated.
 Either *lut* or *function* must be used.
-The lut will be applied to the planes listed in *planes*.
-The other planes will simply be passed through unchanged.
+The lut will be applied to the planes listed in *planes* and the other planes will simply be passed through unchanged.
+By default all *planes* are processed.

    How to limit YUV range (by passing an array)::